njleonzhang/docsify-demo-box-react/docs/README.md

 ```

 Now if you want to change the value of `globalVariable`, you need to change both values for preview and `jsfiddle`.
-It's easy for preview just override the define, but for `jsfiddle` you need this comments `/*no-boot-code*/`.
+It's easy for preview, just override the define. but for `jsfiddle`, you need this comments `/*no-boot-code*/`.

 ```
 /*react*/